Nicoconte/EasyCrudNET/Readme.md

 easyCrud.Execute(null, $"insert into users values ('{id}, '{username}', '{email}', '{password}', '{creationDate}')")
 ```

-<span>At least, you can get the sql reader object and manage the result as you please.
+<span>Lastly, you can get the sql reader object and manage the result as you please.
 Do not forget to close the connection!<br>Ex:</span>

 ```C#
 var readerWithRawQuery = easyCrud.ExecuteAndGetReader(null, "select * from files");